bpeterso2000/sliced/docs/source/howto.rst

     :param str dialect:  Dialect name; used to build grammar and parse text.
                          The name must be defined in the Grammar class.
     :type dialect:       None or str
-    :returns:            Produces a list of sliced objects per item in the seq.
+    :returns:            Produces a list of sliced objects per `seq` item.
     :rtype: generator

     >>> seq = [['a1', 'a2', 'a3'], ['b1', 'b2', 'b3']]